NC3-LU/TrustBox/README.md

-# TrusBox
+# Trust Box

 ## Presentation

-Source code of the website https://trustbox.cases.lu
+Source code of the [website of the Trust Box](https://trustbox.cases.lu).

 ```bash
 $ npm install